Faridkot State: Origin

+The ruling dynasty(Sidhu-Brar) of Faridkot State claimed descent from Bhati Rajput ruler Rawal Jaisal, who founded Jaisalmer in Rajasthan in 1156.

 The state originated as one of the many chiefdoms the Sikhs had established in the former Mughal province of Delhi after the collapse of Mughal and Afghan authority in the region.
-The formation of a state of Faridkot took many years in the making, with various rulers governing the area with no single authority.
+The formation of a state of Faridkot took many years, with various rulers governing the area with no single authority.
 It is said that Raja Mokalsi was the founder of the locality of Faridkot and he constructed a fort in Mohalkar in the 12th century.
 He was succeeded by various rulers of the same dynasty but at some point the dynasty ceased to govern the Faridkot region.
 The Manj chief, Nawab Isa Khan, killed Kapura Brar, the chief of Kotkapura and an ancestor of the dynasty of the Faridkot state.

 Faridkot State was established in 1763 by Hamir Singh (died 1782), with Faridkot as its capital.
 Faridkot State was founded by Brar Jats.
-The ruling family of Faridkot State claimed descent from Jaisal.
-Kotkapura used to be the capital but Hamir Singh shifted the capital to Faridkot.
+The ruling family of Faridkot State claimed descent from Bhati Rajput ruler Rawal Jaisal.

+Initially, Kotkapura served as the capital, but Hamir Singh shifted the capital to Faridkot.
 The successive rulers of Faridkot would come from Hamir Singh's lineage.
 Between 1765 and 1815, the estates became divided amongst the claimants.
-The state had poor-relations with Patiala State and Lahore State, which led to it losing territory to those other states.
-Its rivalry with Patiala in-particular was an "old enmity".
-Eventually, Faridkot State was reduced to Faridkot and Kot Kapura, which they only maintained after paying heavy fees.
+The state had poor relations with Patiala State and Lahore State, which led to it losing territory to those other states.
+Its rivalry with Patiala in particular was an "old enmity".
+Eventually, Faridkot State was reduced to Faridkot and Kotkapura, which they only maintained after paying heavy fees.